kluctl/www-kluctl.io/content/en/docs/reference/deployments/images.md

           Only allows versions/tags that match the given regex.
 Sorting is done the same way as in version.semver(), except that versions do not necessarily need to start with a number.

-The mentioned version filters can be specified either via native Python objects (Jinja is mostly using python for expressions) or via strings.
+The mentioned version filters must be specified as strings.
 For example,

-`images.get_version("my-image", version.prefix("master-", suffix=version.number()))`

-is the same as

 `images.get_version("my-image", "prefix('master-', suffix=number())")`.

-If no version_filter is specified, then it defaults to `version.semver()`.
+If no version_filter is specified, then it defaults to `"semver()"`.

 Example deployment: